 Your data will not be disclosed for other purposes without your consent, except where there is a legal obligation to do so or where exceptional issues of personal safety arise.

 The information will be processed and held in the university administration systems and used for the administration of your academic related support and any other legitimate university purpose.
 In doing so, the university will observe at all times the data protection principles embodied in the Data Protection Act 1998.
 Where a student discloses a disability for the first time to a member of university staff, the staff member is then deemed to have received the information on behalf of the university and has a duty of care to report the student’s declaration of a disability to the Disability Support Service.

-When choosing to study at one of The University of Law’s centres you may wish to consider:
+When choosing to study at one of The University of Law’s campuses you may wish to consider:

 The Disability Support Service And Your DSA